Skip to main content

 outputFolderstringno"output"Directory where the simulation outputs will be stored.

-runsintegerno1Number of times the scenario should be run.
+runsintegerno1Number of times the same scenario should be run.
+Each scenario is run with a different seed.

 maxNumFailuresList[integer]no[10]The max number of times a task can fail before being terminated.